MrBukLau/mp3tag-web-sources-scripts/README.md

 4. Move the **.inc** and **.src** files to `%appdata%\mp3tag\data\sources`

 ## Commented-Out Tag Fields in the Web Sources Scripts
 There are three commented-out tag fields in these web sources scripts because these three tag fields will contain your personal information and will have to be edited by you.
-Those three commented-out tag fields are the following: `ITUNESACCOUNT`, `ITUNESOWNER`, and `ITUNESPURCHASEDATE`.
+The three commented-out tag fields are the following: `ITUNESACCOUNT`, `ITUNESOWNER`, and `ITUNESPURCHASEDATE`.
 You can leave them be if you do not want to add your personal information to your songs.

 `ITUNESACCOUNT` - Your Email Address
 <br>